markd87/Folder/README.md

 #Folder
-[Folder](https://www.markdanovich.com/folder) is a personal bookmarks page with a tag system, allowing to add bookmarks and associate them with multiple tags, which can then be used to find bookmarks by a specific tag.
+[Folder](https://www.markdanovich.com/folder) is a personal bookmarks page with a tag system, allowing to add bookmarks and associate them with multiple tags, which can then be used to find bookmarks by a specific tag. (inspired by [http://www.pinboard.in])